Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Compactness

 \subsection{Approximating sequence}

-This section is devoted to the definition of a sequence of smooth functions $\Qexn$, replacing $\Qex$ in our analysis and proving the properties required for the estimates in the following chapters.
-More precisely, we need that \begin{itemize} \item the sequence $\Qexn$ approximates $\Qex$ in $H^1$, \item verifies the same energy bound $\eta\:\Eex(\Qexn)\leq \tilde{C}$ and \item the estimate $\mathrm{Lip}(\Qexn)\leq C\: n$ holds. \end{itemize}
+\ds{ This section is devoted to the definition of a sequence of smooth functions $\Qexn$, replacing $\Qex$ in our analysis and proving the properties required for the estimates in the following chapters.
+More precisely, we need that \begin{itemize} \item the sequence $\Qexn$ approximates $\Qex$, \item $\Qexn|_\M$ approaches $Q_b$ in $C^1$, \item $\Qexn$ verifies the energy bound $\eta\:\Eex(\Qexn)\leq \eta\:\Eex(\Qex) + o(1) \leq \tilde{C}$ and \item the estimate $\mathrm{Lip}(\Qexn)\leq C\: n$ holds. \end{itemize} While $n$ is introduced as regularization parameter, we will later choose $n$ dependent on $\xi$ to obtain a sequence which only depends on the original parameters $\eta,\xi$.
+More explicitly, we can simply take e.g.\ $n = \xi^{-\tfrac74}$ as we will see later.

 For technical reasons, we are going to extend $\Qex$ into a small neighbourhood into the interior of $E$.
-Since $\M$ is compact and of class $C^{1,1}$, we can fix a small radius $\radM>0$ such that $\M$ satisfies the inner ball condition for all radii $r \leq 2\radM$.
-In particular, $\radM$ is smaller than the minimal curvature radius of $\M$.
-For $x\in E$ such that $\dist(x,\M)<2r_0$, define
+Since $\M$ is compact and of class $C^{2}$, we can fix a small radius $\radM>0$ such that $\M$ satisfies the inner ball condition for all radii $r \leq 2\radM$.
+In particular, $2\radM$ is smaller than the minimal curvature radius of $\M$.
+For $x\in E$ such that $\dist(x,\M)<2\radM$, define